Dujmo1/landing_page/README.md

 Today after finishing all the exercises in the flexbox folder i started the project of building my own webpage without any help beside googling the problems that i encounter.

-I will update the readme file everytime i encounter a roadblock
+I will update the readme file everytime i encounter a roadblock.